innolitics/rdm/rdm/base/software_plan.md

 **Input:** Software design specification

-See the appendix for an (introduction to software risk management](#risk-management) and details about the format of the `risk.yml` file.
+See the appendix for an [introduction to software risk management](#risk-management) and details about the format of the `risk.yml` file.

 Begin by identifying known and forseeably hazards associated with{% if system.is_software_only_device %} how the software is intended to be used within medical practice{% else %} the device{% endif %}{% if system.auditor_notes %} [14971:4.3]{% endif %}.
 It is frequently necessary to consult with a clinical expert to understand and identify hazards in their clinical context.